Gender and Jewish studies

-Gender and Jewish Studies is an emerging subfield at the intersection of gender studies, queer studies, and Jewish studies.
-Gender studies centers on interdisciplinary research on the phenomenon of gender.
-It focuses on cultural representations of gender and people's lived experience.
-Similarly, queer studies focuses on the cultural representations and lived experiences of queer identities to critique hetero-normative values of sex and sexuality.
+Gender and Jewish studies is an emerging subfield at the intersection of gender studies, queer studies, and Jewish studies.
+Gender studies centers on interdisciplinary research on the phenomenon of gender, and focuses on cultural representations of gender and people's lived experience.
+Similarly, queer studies focuses on the cultural representations and lived experiences of LGBTQ+ identities and critiques hetero-normative values of sex and sexuality.
 Jewish studies is a field that looks at Jews and Judaism, through such disciplines as history, anthropology, literary studies, linguistics, and sociology.
-As such, scholars of gender and Jewish studies are considering gender as the basis for understanding historical and contemporary Jewish societies.
+As such, scholars of Gender and Jewish studies focus on gender as the basis through which to understand historical and contemporary Jewish societies.
 This field recognizes that much of recorded Jewish history and academic writing is told from the perspective of “the male Jew” and fails to accurately represent the diverse experiences of Jews with non-dominant gender identities.

 History

 Jewish law, or halacha, recognizes intersex and non-conforming gender identities in addition to male and female.
-Rabbinical literature recognizes six different genders, defined according to the development and presentation of primary and secondary sex characteristics at birth and later in life.
-Jewish literature describes what today would be referred to as intersex such as the concept of a tumtum being a person of ambiguous gender and/or sex as is the concept of the androgynos, being a person characterized with elements of both sexes.
-The recognition of six different genders in rabbinical literature underscores the nuanced understanding of gender in Jewish tradition.
-This highlights the complexity of gender roles within Judaism, contributing to ongoing discussions and academic exploration in gender and Jewish studies.
-One aspect of Gender and Jewish studies is considering how the ambiguity recognized in Rabbinical literature has been erased and constructed into a binary and how this translates into Jewish practices.
+Rabbinical literature recognizes six different genders, defined according to the development and presentation of primary and secondary sex characteristics at birth and later in life, and includes descriptions such as the concept of a tumtum, being a person of ambiguous gender, and the concept of the androgynos, being a person characterized as possessing elements of both sexes.
+One aspect of Gender and Jewish studies is considering how the ambiguity recognized in Rabbinical literature has been erased and constructed into a binary and how this translates into modern Jewish practices.